 You can even buy a decorative container and put it somewhere on display if you like.
-Anything, as long as the sugar stays in a sealed environment, away from moisture and sources of heat.
+Anything goes as long as the sugar stays in a sealed environment, away from moisture and sources of heat.

-Last but not least, keep the sugar away from any strong odors.
-Of course, the tight seal should prevent any smells from being picked up by the sugar, but better safe than sorry.
+Last but not least, keep the powdered sugar away from any strong odors.
+Of course, the tight seal should prevent any smells from being picked up by the product, but better safe than sorry.

 How Long Does Powdered Sugar Last